BioPAL/BioPAL/README.md

 BioPAL was originally written and is currently maintained by Aresys and the BioPAL team on behalf of ESA.

+BioPAL team includes reperesentatives of several european research institutions, see [website about section](https://www.biopal.org/about/).

 # Citing

 If you use BioPAL, please add these citations: